-STRATEGIES: 1.
-Prevent the loss and degradation of Critical Biodiversity Areas (CBAs) and Ecosystem Support Areas (ESAs); incorporate CBAs into protected area networks.
-2. Restore CBAs and ESAs where appropriate to maintain ecosystem services and protect biodiversity.
+RESPONSIBILITY: FOCUS AREA: BIODIVERSITY AND ECOSYSTEM SERVICES CWDM, Category B 1.
+Prevent the loss and degradation of Critical Biodiversity Areas (CBAs) and Ecosystem Support Areas (ESAs); incorporate Municipalities, DoA & CBAs into protected area networks.
+PGWC, DEADP 2.
+Restore CBAs and ESAs where appropriate to maintain ecosystem services and protect biodiversity.
 3. No further loss of wetlands; increase protection of freshwater ecosystems.
-FOCUS AREA: BIODIVERSITY AND ECOSYSTEM SERVICES reserve.
-7. Ensure developments follow required processes and assessments and adhere to requirements of this document, the STRATEGIES: CBAs into protected area networks.
-Restore CBAs and ESAs where appropriate to maintain ecosystem services and protect biodiversity.
-No further loss of wetlands; increase protection of freshwater ecosystems.
-Ensure adequate buffer areas around wetlands and Core Areas.
-Remove invasive alien species.
-Maintain buffer areas of the Cape Winelands Biosphere Reserve to protect Core Areas and maintain the integrity of the reserve.
+4. Ensure adequate buffer areas around wetlands and Core Areas.
+5. Remove invasive alien species.
+6. Maintain buffer areas of the Cape Winelands Biosphere Reserve to protect Core Areas and maintain the integrity of the reserve.
 Ensure developments follow required processes and assessments and adhere to requirements of this document, the Western Cape Biodiversity Spatial Plan, the Cape Winelands Biosphere Reserve and other relevant SDFs and documents.
 Promote conservation agriculture.
+Improve and maintain ecological corridors across farms to facilitate the migration of flora and fauna.